ntclark/PostScript/Readme.md

 (don't get me going on the use of the term "programming") the disciplined engineering endeavor that it should have been from the beginning, but currently is not.

-Then, and perhaps only then - *maybe** some of those high-fallutin' software processes might actually work, at least they might have a foundation to actually stand upon.
+Then, and perhaps only then - *maybe* some of those high-fallutin' software processes might actually work, at least they would have a foundation to actually stand upon.
 Until then, however, everyone is literally barking up the wrong tree, and simply dancing around the problem looking like a bunch of fools.